It’s a common response from anyone who reads my resume –

 I visited Guinness while in Dublin, as one does.
 The Guinness Storehouse has an open corporate archive, and it’s lovely.
 The above quote is from one of their visitor exhibits.

-While my dreams may have shifted, my love of beer is eternal.
-When I graduated and moved to Chicago, I joined some friends to start Comic Sloth Brewing.
+While I’m still waiting for that opportunity, my love of beer is eternal.
+When I graduated and moved to Chicago, I gathered some friends to start Comic Sloth Brewing.

 It was a non-commercial venture, so to speak (we never did end up selling any).
-But we had a great time using what we knew about brewing to create some tasty beer.
+But we have a great time using what we know about brewing to create some tasty beer.

-Our latest brew was a mole porter, which was earthy and smokey, with a hint of chocolate and a healthy Chile de árbol kick.
+We took a break from Comic Sloth while living in Los Angeles, brewing a couple of times on our own.
+The best was a mole porter, which was earthy and smoky, with a hint of chocolate and a healthy Chile de árbol kick.